-Sue Burzynski Bullard, a member of the American Copy Editors Society Executive Committee, was honored Friday night by the Society of Professional Journalists with its Distinguished Teaching in Journalism Award.
+Sue Burzynski Bullard, a member of the American Copy Editors Society Board of Directors, was honored Friday night by the Society of Professional Journalists with its Distinguished Teaching in Journalism Award.

 The award was presented during the Excellence in Journalism 2014 conference Sept.
 4-6 in Nashville, Tenn.